puppetlabs/puppetdb/documentation/upgrade.markdown

 [start_source]: ./install_from_source.html#step-6-start-the-puppetdb-service
 [plugin_source]: ./connect_puppet_master.html#on-platforms-without-packages
 [module]: ./install_via_module.html
-[migrating]: ./migrate.html
+[puppetdb3]: /puppetdb/3.2/migrate.html

 Checking for updates
 -----

 PuppetDB's [performance dashboard][dashboard] displays the current version in the upper right corner.
 It also automatically checks for updates and will show a link to the newest version under the version indicator if your deployment is out of date.

 Migrating existing data
 -----

 If you are not planning to change your underlying PuppetDB database configuration prior to upgrading, you don't need to worry about migrating your existing data: PuppetDB will handle this automatically.
-However, if you plan to switch to a different database, you should export your existing data prior to changing your database configuration.
-For more information about the PuppetDB import and export tools, please see the [migrating data][migrating] documentation.
+However, if you plan to switch to a different database, you should export your existing data prior to changing your database configuration, but you must use PuppetDB 3.x to do so.
+Please consult the [Migrating Data][puppetdb3] for more information.

 Upgrading with the PuppetDB module
 -----